DrJanDuffy/Stickmananimation/docs/DEPLOYMENT.md

 The main challenge with deploying to Vercel was the incompatibility between ESM and CommonJS modules in a serverless environment.
 The solution was to:

-1. Create a dedicated CommonJS API handler in `api/index.js` that:
+1. Create a completely self-contained serverless handler in `vercel-entry.js` that:
+   - Contains all API routes and logic within a single file
-   - Directly connects to the database (no imports from server/)
+   - Uses zero external imports from the project codebase
-   - Implements all API endpoints using raw SQL instead of Drizzle ORM
+   - Implements all API endpoints using direct SQL queries
-   - Includes appropriate error handling for serverless execution
+   - Includes robust error handling for serverless execution

-2. Simplify the deployment configuration in `vercel.json` to:
+2. Configure deployment in `vercel.json` to directly use the self-contained handler:
+   - Route all traffic directly to vercel-entry.js instead of api/index.js
-   - Use reasonable memory limits (1024MB)
+   - Use appropriate memory limits (1024MB) for database operations
-   - Set appropriate timeout (10 seconds)
+   - Set longer timeout (10 seconds) to handle initial connection overhead
-   - Route all traffic through the API handler
+   - Simplify build and output configuration

 ## Performance Optimizations